 Fortuitously, new hotels are popping up in 101 Reykjavík every couple of months; the majority of these are directed toward travellers in a wealthier financial bracket, meaning they sport all the amenities associated with modern hotels.

-Of course, there is no reason to stay in Reykjavík, though it is always advised to spend a couple of nights in the city, if only to experience its wide array of cultural attractions, insatiable nightlife and friendly local population.
+Of course, there is no reason to stay in Reykjavík, though it is always advised to spend a couple of nights in the city, if only to experience its wide array of cultural attractions, insatiable nightlife and the friendly local population.
 So for now, let's look to a mere handful of recommendations for sumptuous lodgings, as well as fine dining, in the world's northernmost capital.
-Understand, Iceland boasts a wide range of accommodation options, of which more can be found here.
+Understand, Iceland boasts a wide range of accommodation options.

 Credit: Kvosin Downtown Hotel